World Conference against Racism 2001: Compensation for colonialism and slavery

 Before the conference, the debate over compensation was seen as dealing with the transatlantic slave trade, and the colonization of Africa by Europeans, thus pitting Western European states (including the former colonial powers of Belgium, France, Germany, Italy, the Netherlands, Portugal, Spain, and the United Kingdom) and the United States against the African Group.
 The African Group was supported by Asia, Latin America, and the Caribbean.

 Prior to the conference, on 3 August 2001, the African Group circulated a Non-Paper on the "Injustices of the Past", containing strong language but a generally moderate position.
 To this paper the E.U. responded, on 8 August 2001, with a Non-Paper of its own that addressed most but not all, of the issues in the African Group's paper.
-The United States circulated a Non-Paper as well, but this turned out to be less helpful than the E.U. one.
+The United States circulated a Non-Paper as well, but this turned out to be less helpful than the E.U. paper.

 The African Group circulated a second Non-Paper on 3 September 2001 that was substantially stronger than its earlier one, with language shifts from "debt cancellation" to "immediate and unconditional cancellation of debt", emphasis upon crimes against humanity, and calls for reparation (something that the earlier paper had not included in part because of a U.S. demand, made at a preparatory meeting in Geneva, that such language be excluded from the text).

 Several members of the African Group openly opposed calling for reparations.
 President Wade stated "We still suffer the effects of slavery and colonialism, and that cannot be evaluated in monetary terms.
 I find that not only absurd, but insulting."
 Similarly, South Africa was more interested in devoting time and effort to more pragmatic ends, such as Western aid for the Millennium Africa Recovery Programme, which would be more palatable to the U.S. and the E.U.

 A consensus on the reparations issue was reached by late August 2001.
 On 24 August, President of the United States George W. Bush announced in a press conference that "the reparations issue has been solved — at least the last information I had was that the issue has … looks like it has been resolved", albeit that news media at the time failed to realize the significance of the comment.
 The U.S. walked out of the conference a few weeks later.